-Active Directory is the directory service included with Windows servers.
-It stores all the information you would need to manage a windows network, for example user accounts, file servers and printers, and the rules about who’s allowed to do what (Group Policy Objects).
+Active Directory is the directory service included with Windows server OS.
+It stores all the information you would need to manage a windows network, for example user accounts, file servers and printers, and the rules about who’s allowed to do what (called Group Policy Objects).

 Lots of Confusing Words

 In Active Directory you have to organise all your information into objects.
-These objects can be organised into a structure.
-So Microsoft made up all these things to help you structure your directory, and here they are.
+These objects are best organised into a structure.
+So Microsoft have provided lots of ways to structure your directory.

 You put all your users, printers, email addresses, databases etc. into domains.
 You can make one domain and use it over different sites or locations.
 So if your organisation has two main sites in two cities, you can simply use one big domain.

-Something real!
+Something you can touch!
 This is your active directory server that keeps a copy of the domain directory.
 You can have more than one domain controller in a domain.
-However a domain controller can only service one domain.
-A domain controller is the server that checks your password is correct when you login etc.
+However each domain controller can only service one domain.
+The domain controller is the server that checks your password is correct when you login etc.

-Trees are fine, but Forests?
-If for example, you had blogspot.com as a domain tree and wordpress.com as another domain tree, you can make a forest!
-Now you can share Active Directory Schema, and communicate between trees etc. Both trees trust each other, so if you login to one tree, the other tree trusts that you’re a real user who gave the right password (otherwise you’d need to login to both trees)
+Forests?
+Seriously?
+If for example, you had blogspot.com as a domain tree and wordpress.com as another domain tree, you can make a forest.
+You can share Active Directory Schema in a forest, and communicate between trees etc. Both trees trust each other, so if you login to one tree, the other tree trusts that you’re a logged on user and gives you access (otherwise you’d need to login to both trees individually).

 Organisational Unit (OU)

-You make OUs to help you administrate your network, so you can have lots of separate administrative groups to manage your actual (huge) windows network.
-You can put OUs in other OUs in a nice tree structure as well.
+You make OUs to help you administrate your network.
+You can create lots of separate administrative groups to manage different parts of your windows network.
+You can put OUs in other OUs to create a tree structure too.